Eazagidi/DataScience/README.md

  The TP2
  This file takes in the in the values from the SlaveModule and then converts it into values to allow for the pump and cooling unit to operate.
 - The code maps the range of values in voltage to write to the pump and cooling unit what speeds to operate at.
 The mapping was done in a side experimental setup to understand what gal/min the pump would operate at given a set voltage and the same was done with the cooling unit with variable pump speeds and voltages sent to it to adjust cooling.

+The LiveImport
+ Designed to take in live data from an arduino and feed that into an excel sheet automatically.
+ - We used python because of the power it has to handle larger datasets and it could process it much better than Arduino could.

+ Kalman
+ - Kalman was used to record the different temperatured readings that we were recieving.
+ - It allowed us to collect data through our specialized temperature probes